YonghuiDong/Miso_example/README.md

 **Unique Features**

-(1) **Fully automated**: it uses xcms object as input, and automatically processes the data by taking advantage of the phenoData from xcms object.
+(1) **Fully automated**: It uses xcms object as input, and automatically processes the data by taking advantage of the phenoData from xcms object.

-(2) **Flexible**: it can be applied to single, dual and multiple isotope labeling experiments without modifing any scripts.
+(2) **Flexible**: It enables detecting molecules labeled with various biologically relevant stable isotopes such as hydrogen (2H), carbon (13C), oxygen (18O), nitrogen (15N) and sulfur (34S).
+It can be applied to single, dual and multiple isotope labeling experiments without modifing any scripts.
 In addition, different algorithms are used to process data with and without replicates.

 (3) **Efficient**:

-(4) **User-friendly**: three different outputs are provided. (i): a full data table list, which includes a full list of isotopologues; (ii) a reduced data table list, in which only the base peaks of each isotopologues are included; (iii) the interactive plot, which allows the user to visually check the result.
+(4) **User-friendly**: Three different outputs are provided. (i): a full data table list, which includes a full list of isotopologues; (ii) a reduced data table list, in which only the base peaks of each isotopologues are included; (iii) the interactive plot, which allows the user to visually check the result.

 ## 2. Experiment Design